 In 2009, Andy’s son Mark Bass joined the business as Managing Director and took over the strategic direction of the business.
 As part of this next phase of expansion, Murray became a part of the Elmdene group accessing resources to facilitate the planned growth.

-To celebrate a century in the clothing industry, we’ve also treated ourselves to a new look.
+To celebrate a century in the clothing industry, we’ve also created a new look for our brand.
 Our brand refresh marks our commitment to helping clients improve employee well-being, as well as our growth and longevity within the industry.
 We look forward to seeing what the next 100 years will bring!

 Our mission at Murray is to make wearers look smarter and feel smarter.
 To find out more about how we can work smarter together, visit www.murrayuniforms.com/how-we-do-it/